valecanto/sql-docs/docs/relational-databases/security/authentication-access/determining-effective-database-engine-permissions.md

 - A denial of permissions overrides a grant of permissions.
 - If a user is a member of the sysadmin fixed server role, permissions aren't checked further, so denials won't be enforced.
 - The old system and new system have similarities.
 For example, membership in the `sysadmin` fixed server role is similar to having `CONTROL SERVER` permission.
 But the systems aren't identical.
 For example, if a login only has the `CONTROL SERVER` permission, and a stored procedures check for membership in the `sysadmin` fixed server role, then the permission check will fail.
 The reverse is also true.
+- In Fabric SQL database, Microsoft Entra ID for database users is the only supported authentication method.
+Server-level roles and permissions are not available, only database-level.
+For more information, see [Authorization in SQL database in Microsoft Fabric](/fabric/database/sql/authorization).

 ## Summary